-Meanwhile, Japan refuses to be outshone and has prepared a plethora of homegrown live-action movies for this year.
+Meanwhile, Japan refuses to be outshined and has prepared a plethora of homegrown live-action movies for this year.
 Since it’s 2017, it’s only apt that I make a list of 17 films.
-They are arranged according to the tentative date of release.
+They are arranged according to their release date in Japan.

 Saki Miyanaga (Minami Hamabe) grew up playing mahjong with parents who get upset whenever she wins or loses.
 For this reason, she learns to keep her score at zero, which is actually more difficult than winning.
-Then, an old friend convinces her to play at their school’s mahjong club one time and from then on, the girl who used to hate mahjong learns to love the game.
+Then, an old friend convinces her to play at their school’s mahjong club.
+From then on, the girl who used to hate mahjong learns to love the game.
 She officially joins the mahjong team to enter her prefecture's high school tournament with the goal of reaching the national high school competition.

-The story revolves around Yuki Hayase (Yamazaki Kento) who becomes acquainted with his lonely classmate Kaori Fujimiya (Haruna Kawaguchi).
+The story revolves around Yuki Hayase (Yamazaki Kento), who becomes friends with his lonely classmate Kaori Fujimiya (Haruna Kawaguchi).
 He then discovers that the reason for her social isolation is the fact that she loses all memory of her friends every Monday.
 In spite of this, Yuki still continues to approach her and befriend her every week.